Sigmaboiii/Motion-Detection-Alarm-System/README.md

 -     $mail->Host = 'smtp.domain.com';
 - to:
 -     $mail->Host = 'smtp.gmail.com';

 2. Update the email settings:

-- Change 'your_email@domain.com' at line 14 to your Gmail account.
+- Change your_email@domain.com at line 14 to your Gmail account.
-- Replace 'your_password' with your app password from your Gmail account (do not      use your main Gmail account password).
+- Replace your_password with your app password from your Gmail account (do not      use your main Gmail account password).
-- At line 20, change 'your_email@domain.com' to your Gmail account.
+- At line 20, change your_email@domain.com to your Gmail account.
-- At line 21, change 'recipient@domain.com' to the recipient's Gmail account.
+- At line 21, change recipient@domain.com to the recipient's Gmail account.

+Now we have got to know, how do we setup our PHP file, now let us move towards the main part, how do we run the code??: